lmcyphus/HELLO-WORLD/README.md

 # HELLO-WORLD
-The start of my git hub Journey
+The start of my GitHub Journey
-I want to create a page I believe Git hub is a good way of doing that.
+I want to create a page.
+I believe GitHub is a good way of doing that.